AbeerWebDev/The-Social-Hub/README.md

 **Mobile Design**

-* Minimise page to see the mobile design.
+* Minimise page to see a mobile friendly design.

 ## Project Status
 Project is: Completed